ShobhinSaj/S_ThomasSaj_WEB601Assignments_Smartphones/README.md

-# Angular Application v2
+# Angular Application v3

 Angular App based on the theme "Smartphones" developed as part of Assignment #2 for the course WEB601[JavaScript 5].

-##Changes Made
-1. Content-list.ts file removed from the directory src/app/helper-files

-2. New component Content-list generated

-3. Object array of type Content created and added 6 items

-4. Content-list.component.html modified to iterate over array and dislay contents as cards with styling as per Assignment#2 instrucions.
+## Changes/Additions
+1. new pipe "content-type-filter" generated to filter out contents based on type value.

+2. content-list.component.html modified to display contents separately with different background colors based on type value implementing content-type-filter pipe and

+3. Search bar added to search for content title along with added functionality where in card wth content title searched for gets a box shadow for highlighting.

 ## Getting Started